nasa/fpp/compiler/lib/src/main/scala/analysis/Dictionary/DraftSpec.md

 | `setOpcode` | **Number** representing the opcode of the command for setting the parameter | **Number** | false |
 | `saveOpcode` | **Number** representing the opcode of the command for saving the parameter | **Number** | false |

-TODO: ask michael if we want to keep opcodes and decimal or hex string
 ```json
 {
     "identifier": "",